MathiasHolmgaard/ChatGPTprompt/README.md

 The project is to make chatGPT write the code for a console app that can prompt chatGPT through your own API for chatGPT.

-Instrucitons to use this bad boy:
+Instructions to use this bad boy:

 Step 1